 The stimulation of energy producers and consumers to use RES is one of the major goals of energy policy in Lithuania.
 Policies and measures that aim to enhance the use of RES are mainly driven by EU policy.
 Unstable state energy policy and changes of incentive measures destabilize the investment initiatives.
 The lack of economic evaluation on both demand and supply sides is the main challenge to achieve the expected goal.
-Unreasonably huge role is assigned to biomass in usage projections of RES.
-Biomass is an energy resource that is the result of economic activity and depends on continuity of economic activity.
-Meanwhile, the use of an inexhaustible solar and geothermal energy potential is insufficient.

-The scientific problem is evaluation of the social utility of RES that can show the advantages, which is underestimated in the investment decisions [14].
+The scientific problem is evaluation of social utility of RES that can show the advantages, which are underestimated in the investment decisions [16].
 The most important benefits of RES are inexhaustibility and possibility to ensure sufficiency of energy resources for future generations.
 Also, utilization of particular RES technologies, such as solar energy, solves environmental issues.
 Therefore, RES may be additionally financed from other sources.
 The main issue is the diversity of RES utilization opportunities and incentives.
 The energy phenomenon is inexhaustibility of RES that could change exhaustible types of fossil fuel, such as oil and natural gas, and could be replaced with few different types of energy.
 This could be solar, wind, and geothermal energy.
 On the other hand, social utility of RES differs from the social utility of oil and natural gas, because RES guarantees the supply of energy resources for future generations.

-Renewable energy policy is a complex system, where a balance among three aspects of sustainability - environment, economy, and social life - is needed.
+Renewable energy policy is a complex system, where a among three aspects of sustainability balance environment, economy, and social life - is needed.
 A good performance and well-balanced RES policy requires efforts from different stakeholders.
-Although each country has different starting conditions, namely, developed technical infrastructure and own energy resources, development of energy from RES should be shaped on the basis of long-term macroeconomic policy [15].
+Although each country has different starting conditions, namely, developed technical infrastructure and own energy resources, development of energy from RES should be shaped on the basis of longterm macroeconomic policy [17].
 This means that a good and scientifically-based theoretical background is needed as well as indicators reflecting economic development and a method for assessing the impact of certain type of energy from RES on these indicators are required.
 In other words, this is a reliable energy supply at an affordable price, which causes as positive environmental impact as possible.

-Support for RES is required to promote a wider use of renewable energy.
+Support for RES is required to promote wider use of renewable energy.
 What is more, energy market failure is a serious obstacle to promote the development of RES.
 External positive benefits of using RES, such as public interest, are not evaluated here.
-This benefit is related to introduction of new technologies, their development, and positive impact on environment [16][17].
+This benefit is related to introduction of new technologies, their development, and positive impact on the environment [18][19].
 Subsidies for RES must be based on a positive external utility.
-Therefore, one of the most effective methods could be integration of RES technologies into regional energy development [18].
-Regional programs may be appropriate tools for subordinating market mechanisms (reducing renewable energy adaptation costs, increasing competitiveness in the market and promoting the development), which are required to overcome market barriers [19][20].
+Therefore, one of the most effective methods could be integration of RES technologies into regional energy development [20].
+Regional programs may be appropriate tools for subordinating market mechanisms (reducing renewable energy adaptation costs, increasing competitiveness in the market and promoting the development), which are required to overcome market barriers [21][22].